-You must have the HP Branch Validator product for the processor you are debugging code for installed on your system in order to use this command.
+You must have the HP Branch Validator installed on your system in order to use this command.
 If you do not have the HP Branch Validator for your processor, the debugger will display the following error message when you attempt to execute this command:

-error code = 141

-No valid BBA spec file for <processor> processor
+error code = 141 No valid BBA spec file for processor> processor

-The Memory Unload\BBA command unloads basis branch analysis (BBA) information from program memory.
+The Memory Unload_BBA command unloads basis branch analysis (BBA) information from program memory.
 The BBA preprocessor (-b option) must be used at compile time in order for this information to exist in program memory.
-The file name bbadump.data is used as the default name of all dump files if none is specified in the command.
+The file name bbadump.data is the default dump file name.